On partition functions and phases of scalars in AdS: Phases of scalar field theories

 Inserting the finite temperature contribution from (\ref{zdt0}), ${\cal V}^{}_{2}=-\beta$ from (\ref{vol2}) and after removing an infinite constant, the effective potential at finite temperature becomes

 and the saddle point equation is

-The phase plot for the theory on $AdS_2$, Figure \ref{ads2regions} is similar to that of $AdS_3$.
+The relevant plots are shown in figure \ref{ads2fig8}.
+The phase plot for the theory on $AdS_2$, Figure \ref{ads2regions} is similar to that of $AdS_3$ with negative regularized volume (Figure \ref{ads3regions}).
 Here too there are four regions marked $A$-$D$ corresponding to the existence of the extrema.
-The phase boundaries are obtained numerically using similar observations as in section \ref{ads3n}.
+The phase boundaries are obtained numerically (for $n=10$) using similar observations as in section \ref{ads3n}.
 The coexistence region asymptotes to $-(1/4 +\l/\pi\log4) < m^2 \le 0 $ at zero temperature.

-The upper limit is determined from the saddle point equation (\ref{sads2}) by inserting $|\phi_{cl}|=M^2=0$ and the lower limit is obtained by requiring that is real solution of $M^2$ exists for $|\phi_{cl}|=0$ in (\ref{sads2}).
+The upper limit is determined from the saddle point equation (\ref{sads2}) by inserting $|\phi_{cl}|=M^2=0$ and the lower limit is obtained by requiring that real solution of $M^2$ exists for $|\phi_{cl}|=0$ in (\ref{sads2}).
+Contour plots for $M^2=0$ on the $m^2$-$|\phi^{}_{cl}(\mbox{min})|$ plane for various values of $\b$ are shown in Figure \ref{roots2}.
 The limiting value $\b_l$ below which there is no solution to the saddle point equation corresponding to an extremum is $2.178$ ($\l=0.5$).
 The existence of the symmetry breaking phase in this theory as noted in \cite{Inami:1985dj}, in two-dimensional $AdS$ space unlike that in flat-space is not a large $N$ phenomenon, but is due to the curvature of the background $AdS$ space.
 The long-range two-point correlator for the fields in the symmetry broken phase remain finite even for finite $N$.
+Plots of potentials corresponding to various regions $A-D$ are shown in Figure \ref{fig7}.